uwa-math3022/uwa-math3022.github.io/README.md

 PDFs are a pain to read on small screens, and also equations don't look terribly good on LMS.

-Pages are written in a stupid variant of markdown called [CMD].
+Pages are written in a stupid variant of Markdown called [CMD].
 If you use Windows,
 be careful not to run the `.cmd` files by accident;
 they might break your computer.